shibumi/shibumi.dev/content/posts/raise-of-the-javascript-droppers-part-1.md

 ![Virustotalreport](/img/img-2015-11-29-182918.png)

-I have created a shellscript for downloading the most of the samples automatically:
+I have created a shellscript for downloading the most samples automatically:

 ![shellscript](/img/img-2015-11-29-180932.png)